 Your Podiatrist will not only recommend ways to relieve pain and get rid of the corn or callus but can also help with isolating the cause and prevent the problem reoccurring.

 To treat painful corns, your Podiatrist will gently remove some of the hard skin of the callus so that the centre of the corn can be removed.

 To allow the callus to heal and prevent future cases, your Podiatrist may redistribute the pressure on the foot with soft padding and strapping or deflective appliances that fit easily into your shoes.

 For older patients suffering with calluses on the soles of the feet, extra shock absorption for the ball of the foot can help to compensate for the loss of natural padding.

 Your Podiatrist may also discuss the type of footwear most likely to cause corns and calluses.
 In some cases, special shoe inserts – orthotics may be prescribed to reduce excessive weight bearing forces on the feet to provide long term relief

 The best type of footwear will fit well and allow for any swelling and or deformity within your feet as well as offering good support and protection.

-We have a good range of footwear in our clinic from the Dr Comfort range.
+We have a good range of functional and fashionable footwear in our clinic from the Revere, Vionic and Dr Comfort ranges.
 We are able to order our footwear made to measure for your feet to ensure a correct fit.
 We are able to get extra width and extra depth when ordering your footwear to stop the formation of corns and calluses.

 Healthy feet provide the foundations for a healthy body and an active life!